sanctum-black/blog/learning-resources/the-motivations-behind-this-blog/the-motivations-behind-this-blog.md

 | Joris-Karl | Huysmans   | 1848  | 1907  | 59    |
 | Charles    | Dickens    | 1812  | 1870  | 58    |
 | Dante      | Alighieri  | 1265  | 1321  | 56    |
-##### Table 1.
-Some fiction writers and their lifespan on this earth
+##### *Table 1.
+Some fiction writers and their lifespan on this earth*

 Even though life in the 13th century was for sure though, Dante surpassed the average life expectancy of the time by almost double his age.[^3]

 ### Markdown

-- What is it?
+- **What is it?**
 [Markdown](https://github.com/pabloagn/documentation/blob/master/writing-and-formatting/markdown.md) is a simple yet powerful markup language supporting multiple syntax elements such as headers, ordered and unordered lists, images, tables, diagrams, LaTeX and even HTML & CSS code.

-- Why learn it?
+- **Why learn it?**
 It provides a distraction-free typing experience, enjoys compatibility with a multitude of platforms and applications, is extremely easy to learn, and is natively supported by GitHub & [GitHub Gists](https://pabloagn.com/blog/what-are-github-gists-and-how-to-use-them/).
 Also, dozens of fully-featured Markdown editors exist, such as Obsidian, Draft.js, Ulysses, and even VS Code.

-We can create a simple document containing an H1 header, a LaTeX expression, and an unordered list.
+We can create a simple document containing a LaTeX expression, and an unordered list.

 ##### **Code**
 ```
-# The Normal Distribution
-Also known as the Gaussian distribution, the Normal Distribution is the most widely known and used of all distributions and is used to approximate a variety of real-world phenomena.
+The Normal Distribution, also known as the Gaussian distribution, is the most widely known and used of all distributions and is used to approximate a variety of real-world phenomena.
 It's symmetric around the mean and has two parameters: $(\sigma,\mu)$

 A given random variable $X$ is normally distributed with mean $\mu$ and standard variance $\sigma^{2}$: